Recommendations

 Closure Date:

-We recommended that the facility ensure clinician reassessment for continued emergency airway management competency includes all required subject matter content elements, including a written test, and that facility managers monitor compliance.
+10 We recommended that the facility ensure that clinician reassessment for continued emergency airway management competency includes one of the three required components and that facility managers monitor compliance.

 Closure Date: